Loading…

 Glue for plastic to wood

 Adiglue is our best glue to stick plastic to wood where the surface area is small.
-For items with a larger surface area, the Adiseal adhesive & sealant is the best product to bond plastic to wood.
+For items with a larger surface area, the Adiseal adhesive & sealant is our best adhesive to bond plastic to wood.

 Using Adiglue to glue plastic to wood